kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 scores = model.evaluate(X, Y)
 ```

-## Choices to be made when adding layers (models)
+## Choices to be made when adding layers
 1. There are many choices to be made when adding layers, starting with the type of layer to add.
 You can find out more about the existing layers [here](https://keras.io/layers/about-keras-layers/).
-The layers we will be interested in are as follows:
+The main layers we will be interested in are as follows:

 * **Dense** layer - a dense layer is a fully connected neural network layer
 * **Conv1D** layer - a 1 dimensional convolutional layer